michaeljones/on-commit-messages/README.md

 ## What is a good commit message?

 A good commit message is a message that provides adequate context and reasoning for the change being made.

-In the case of fixing a typo, this might be `"Fixed typo"` as the change is genuinely self explanatory.
-In the case of fixing a hard to track down bug that has plagued the system for a long time or taken hours or days to figure out, this might mean a full page of text with complete paragraphs, links and references to information sources that aid in the understanding of the change being made.
+In the case of fixing a typo, this might be `Fixed typo` as the change is genuinely self explanatory.
+In the case of fixing a hard to track down bug that has plagued the system for a long time, this might mean a half page of text with complete paragraphs, links and references to information sources that aid in the understanding of the change being made.